AmirhosseinKhazaee/machine-learning-journey/README.md

 Welcome to my **Machine Learning Journey** repository!
 This project documents my step-by-step exploration of machine learning and artificial intelligence.
 As a Python developer and aspiring AI engineer, I'm sharing my code, projects, and experiences in this repository to inspire others and track my personal growth.

+## Follow My Journey

+Also, I share my progress and updates on [LinkedIn](https://www.linkedin.com/in/amirhossein-khazaee-asl-9b7b92323).
+Feel free to connect and follow along!

 ## 📚 Key Features:
 - **Roadmap**: A comprehensive 5-phase learning plan covering prerequisites, programming, AI fundamentals, and advanced topics like NLP, Computer Vision, and Reinforcement Learning.
 - **Well-Organized Code**: Clean and structured Python scripts, Jupyter Notebooks, and real-world projects categorized by learning phases.